 To assess the performance impact of web applications in practical usage scenarios, we conducted a load test and a stress test on the homepage of a website of our University(with 45 requests) with the pylot tool [4].
 The web server setup consisted of a standard desktop computer with Intel® i7 4770HQ 2.2G CPU and 2GB RAM, running Windows XP OS, Apache 2.2.3 web server with PHP 5.3.28.
 The AULRS system setup consisted of a standard desktop computer with Intel® i7 4770HQ 2.2G CPU and 4GB RAM, running Ubuntu Server 16.04 OS, Nginx 1.81 server.

 We tested three accessing cases (on direct accessing, on through proxy accessing, and on the AURLS solution).
-In the case with AURLS, we remove the limit of the maximum number of access times
+In the case with AURLS, we remove the limit of the maximum number of access times.
 In the load test, the metrics are the average response time, and the throughput (req/sec).
 The number of concurrent users is varied from 50 to 400(the request interval is 5 seconds).
 Each test was ran for 3 minutes.

 Fig. 6 Page access time with AURLS defense and without AURLS defense (visit home page, total 51 requests)